 All those users who have to deal with incorrectly designed dashboards will hardly feel inspired and motivated to introduce data-driven suggestions (especially when this data is hard to perceive).

 But we’ve promised you a happy ending, and we keep our word.
-Although it’s impossible to generate an ideal dashboard in two clicks, experienced business intelligence specialists are good at making all preliminary work to reproduce the dashboard able to address a great diversity of business issues.
+Although it’s impossible to generate an ideal dashboard in two clicks, experienced business intelligence software development specialists are good at making all preliminary work to reproduce the dashboard able to address a great diversity of business issues.

 After delving into business objectives, understanding the meaning of data, placing accents correctly, and making the most out of their sense of taste, BI analysts give companies what they need to strengthen their businesses.